What is strategic alignment? If you’re making goals for your business, you may have been told to identify your ‘why’.

 This is organizing information and maximizing access, all in real-time.
 Consider how this greater mission plays out strategically.
 When Google offers upgraded storage solutions for a higher price, they’re maximizing the usefulness of their storage for you.

-Every day in the life of a Google employee, whether they are customer service or a world-class engineer, points to this organisation of information.
+Every day in the life of a Google employee, whether they are customer service or a world-class engineer, points to this organization of information.
 It’s a lofty goal, but Google is a lofty company.

 Developing a plan